yfzhoucs/neural_ALU_74181/README.md

 # neural_ALU_74181
 ALU 74181 implemented by Neural Networks with 100% accuracy.
+It is fully differentiable.
+This repo uses PyTorch to implement the model.

 ## ALU 74181
 > The 74181 is a 4-bit slice arithmetic logic unit (ALU).